Harpsichord, spinet, virginal, clavichord, forte-piano, dulcimer, lute and guitar-making woods for sale

 This excellent soundboard wood originated from the Italian Dolomites – near Cavalese not far from Bolzano (Bozen) in Trentino.
 It comes from the historic Val di Fiemme where the famous Cremonese violin makers (like Amati, Guarneri and Stradivarius) obtained the wood in historical times for their violin tops.
+This is the same wood as the famous abete maschio so treasured and beloved by violin makers everywhere.
 The Val di Fiemme is still the source of the violin tops of the best violin makers from Cremona, Venice, Brescia and throughout Italy and the rest of the world.

 A particularly big log of clean, slow-grown European spruce from the Val di Fiemme in Trentino in the Dolomite area of Northern Italy.

 Like the wood used in the Cremonese stringed instruments, it is accurately quartered, slow grown and mostly fine grained.
 It is sold only in single flitches (see below), with most flitches consisting of thin planks cut from one sixteenth of a trunk sawn radially.

 Cutting a quarter-log into eighths.
 Each eighth was again cut in half into a sixteenth, and these were then sawn, under my instructions according to the grain of the individual sixteenths, into 5-7mm thick planks as indicated below.